GuildedThorn/ThornScripts/README.md

 # Thorn Scripts

-Welcome to a collection of shell scripts I wrote to save myself time when setting up large scale systems.
+Welcome to a collection of scripts I wrote to save myself time when running simple kali linux commands.

+`This does require python 3.10 to run`

 To start simply run ``python3 main.py``